 This formal process involves announcing plans to interested parties, such as shareholders and creditors as well as to HMRC.
 Once the strike-off application has been completed, a copy must be sent to shareholders, creditors, employees, etc, within seven days to avoid a penalty and possible prosecution.

-If HMRC is one of the company creditors and isn’t notified, it’s highly likely that any outstanding tax liabilities will still emerge as Companies House publishes the details of all companies that have filed a strike-off application in The Gazette to alert creditors to companies that will be struck off three months after the date of the notice.
+Companies House publishes the details of all companies that have filed a strike-off application in The Gazette to alert creditors to companies that will be struck off three months after the date of the notice.
+This means that even if HMRC is not notified of the strike-off application, it is still likely to find out about it and object

 Notice of Striking off Action Suspended